cyruszzhou/cyruszzhou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a rising senior at the `University of Chicago`, majoring in `Computer Science`.
+I am a fourth-year student at the `University of Chicago`, majoring in `Computer Science`.

 My current research interest lies in `hardware-software co-design and compiler-level optimization for emerging workloads`, especially for `deep learning` tasks.
 I do weightlifting and drink (a lot of) coffee.
 I enjoy philosophy and literature.